openeew/openeew-devicemgmt-kube/README.md

 # OpenEEW Device Management - Node-RED

-This set of Node-RED flows control the on-boarding and activation of OpenEEW sensors, orchestrates the provisioning of sensors and provides a simple dashboard for excerising the various MQTT command messages.
+This set of Node-RED flows control the on-boarding and activation of OpenEEW sensors, orchestrate the provisioning of sensors, monitor the status of sensors, and provide a simple dashboard for exercising the various MQTT command messages.

-## Onboarding and Activation
+## Activation

 Every time an OpenEEW sensor powers up it calls an API asking for its MQTT broker.
 This Device Management service endpoint API is implemented by a Node-RED flow in this repo.